rogervaas/keycloak-authz/README.md

 * Audit and analyse authorization requests and decision results
 * Avoid replicate code across projects or redeploy your applications when your policies need to change
 * Provide a better and more secure way to your users share information
+* Obligations and Advices
+* Alerts and Notifications
+* Authorization and Resource Sharing Flows

+Some of these features are planned or are being developed.
+Feel free to contribute :)

 ### The Protection API